 |6.||Zrce Beach (Pag Island)|

 Zlatni Rat Beach is located on Brač Island, which is one of the southern islands.
 It is known for its unique tongue-like shape, which has earned it both a Blue Flag and governmental protection as a natural monument.
 Wind and waves cause the tip to change direction and shape.
-One side of the beach is calm, while the other has high waves that attract surfers.
-The beach is within walking distance of a town called Bol, which offers plenty of accommodations, restaurants, and attractions.
+One side of the beach is calm a perfect for swimmers, while the other has high waves that attract surfers.
+The beautiful beach is within walking distance of a town called Bol, which offers plenty of accommodations, restaurants, and attractions.
 Zlatini Rat means “Golden Cape,” and it is an apt description of the beach’s yellow pebbles, which are fine enough to feel like sand.
-The beach is also known for its clear turquoise water.
-In addition to swimming or sunbathing, you can also go sailing, kayaking, or windsurfing.
+The paradise beach is also known for its clear turquoise water.
+In addition to swimming or sunbathing, you can also do water sports sailing, kayaking, or windsurfing.
 You may also find the shell of the curly sea snail, which some locals call the "lucky stone."
 The inland pine groves conceal the ruins of an ancient Roman villa.
+Some would say the Zlatni Rat Beach is the best beach in Croatia, but we would welcome you to explore for yourself.

 Betina Špilja is sheltered by an overhanging cave, and it is south of Dubrovnik.
 Betina Špilja means “Bete’s Cave,” with Bete being the nickname of the 16th-century scientist Marin Getaldić who performed a variety of experiments in the cave, including constructing the first parabolic mirror.